jimingz9380/sep11-freedom-project/entries/blog-overview.md

 ### Implications
 ```
 Pros (+):
-  Allow communication to the world, government can even use it, but they just have to increase their security.
+  - Allow communication to the world, government can even use it, but they just have to increase their security.
-  help community to have a relaxe chat without being observe.
+  - help community to have a relaxe chat without being observe.
+  - individual people can increase social ability
+  - people can also talk about there culture seen it just a chatbxo without any limitation

 Cons (-):
-  Sometime their don’t do it for other, but for themself
-  Could be a scam
-  Unsafe working conditions
-  Unfair treatment to business
+  - no protection is exchange information in business(people can abuse it)
+  - no system that prevent cycber bullying, but it possible to fix it.
 ```

-## Links
+### Links

 [chabox link](https://jimingz9380.github.io/sep11-freedom-project/sep11-project/)

 [Presenation Link](https://docs.google.com/presentation/d/1pDoRKaQXPVadhXDwf-0TuSuKAdN5OSBb2EKo4xS-nlw/edit)

 [Previous](entry06.md) | [Next](entry08.md)

 [Home](../README.md)